-- (a) adults likely to receive, in one year from sources external to the body, a dose in excess of 10 percent of the limits in Rule .1604(a) of this Section.
-(500mR in a calendar year) - (b) minors and declared pregnant women likely to receive, in one year from sources external to the body, a dose in excess of 10 percent of the applicable limits in Rules .1609 or .1620, and
+- (1) Each licensee or registrant shall monitor occupational exposure to radiation and shall supply and require the use of individual monitoring devices by: - (a) Adults who are likely to receive, in one year from external sources of radiation, a dose in excess of ten percent of the limits in Rule .1604(a) of this Section.(500mR in a calendar year)

-(c) individuals entering a high or very high radiation area
+- (b) Minors and declared pregnant women likely to receive, in one year from sources external to the body, a dose in excess of 10 percent of the applicable limits in Rules.
+1609 or .1620 (deep dose equivalent in excess of 0.1rem (1mSv). - (c) Individuals entering a high or very high radiation area.